June 30, 2022

 With concerns about cybersecurity growing each year and an increasing amount of SMBs falling victim to attack, it’s never been more important for organizations to have disaster recovery plan steps in place so that they can respond effectively to cybercrime.

-Business backup and disaster recovery (BDR) is typically conducted through a step-by-step process, which will begin with an evaluation and end with a strategy for recovering lost data in the event of a breach.
+Managed backup and disaster recovery (BDR) is typically conducted through a step-by-step process, which will begin with an evaluation and end with a strategy for recovering lost data in the event of a breach.

 These steps can generally be broken down into five distinct parts, which look like this: